 3. Thinking in Monthly Payments Instead of Price

 A standard car dealer trick is to talk to you about a car’s cost in terms of what you are willing to pay each month instead of the actual price.
 This can be confusing and is often misleading because the salesperson will use the longest auto loan term available (60+ months) to calculate your possible rates.
 A $25,000 car with a five year loan has the same monthly payment as a $16,000 car with a three year loan.
 The difference?
 You’ll end up paying $2,500 more in interest for the more expensive car.
-Unless you are great at calculating loan costs in your head, ask the salesperson for the total price of the car and work out the auto loan payments on your own later.
+Go into the dealership knowing the total amount you can spend and stay below that number.
+(Getting preapproved for a car loan in advance will help you stay within your budget as well.)

 4. Buying Add-Ons From the Dealer

 Add-ons are optional features that a dealer adds to a car.
 Common add-ons include undercoating, CD Stereo, alarm system, window tinting, chrome wheels, pin-striping, and leather seats.
 These features are often overpriced and used as a way to boost the sale price of the car.
 Plus, it’s been shown that add-ons rarely add long term value to your car.
 In some situations, such an upgrade to a premium model, these add-ons can actually harm the resale value of a car.
 If you do decide that you need an add-on, check first with outside companies that may offer the service for less.

 Dealership financing offices usually offer auto loan rates that are several points higher than what you could receive from an online auto lender or credit union.
 These rates are largely based on your credit score, as well.
 As part of the car buying process, you should shop and compare auto loan rates from various sources.
 Reducing your loan from 8% to 4% could save you a bundle on the car of your dreams.